 A Comprehensive Research Data Management Plan and Strategy

-A comprehensive and overarching policy for research data management was developed and approved, which includes the elements of data acquisition, custody, retention, access, security, and the transfer of data.
+A comprehensive and overarching policy for research data management was developed and approved that includes the elements of data acquisition, custody, retention, access, security, and the transfer of data.

-A University team that was led by M.J.
-Tooey and comprised of IT Stakeholder Committee members, faculty, and staff, developed a draft research data management policy.
+A University team led by M.J.
+Tooey and composed of IT Stakeholders Committee members, faculty, and staff developed a draft research data management policy.
 The draft policy was reviewed by many people, including research faculty, associate deans for research, etc. The policy had a final review by the Policy Oversight group and the Executive Cabinet and was approved as a UMB policy and signed by President Perman on May 4, 2017.
 The policy can be found here.

 A comprehensive and overarching policy for research data management was developed and approved, which includes the elements of data acquisition, custody, retention, access, security, and the transfer of data.
 The next step this coming year is the formation of a working group that would make a recommendation(s) regarding the preferred IT infrastructure(s) for storing, managing, and accessing research data.

-A group of faculty from UMB Schools have been meeting on a regular basis, and they are: Louise S. Jenkins, School of Nursing, Group Leader; Kathleen Buckley, School of Nursing; Nancy Lowitt, School of Medicine; Kathryn Collins, School of Social Work; James Craig, School of Dentistry; Karen Czapansky, School of Law; Andrew Coop, School of Pharmacy; Larissa Odessky, Graduate School, and Oksana Mishler, School of Dentistry for the Faculty Senate.
-The group is examining strategies to disseminate information campus-wide related to the use of technology in teaching.
-They are also exploring the idea of offering an online workshop to expand interest in and build faculty expertise in teaching with technology.
+A group of faculty from UMB schools has been meeting on a regular basis, and members are: Louise S. Jenkins, School of Nursing, group leader; Kathleen Buckley, School of Nursing; Nancy Lowitt, School of Medicine; Kathryn Collins, School of Social Work; James Craig, School of Dentistry; Karen Czapansky, School of Law; Andrew Coop, School of Pharmacy; Larissa Odessky, Graduate School; and Oksana Mishler, School of Dentistry for the Faculty Senate.
+The group is examining strategies to disseminate information campuswide related to the use of technology in teaching.
+It also is exploring the idea of offering an online workshop to expand interest and build faculty expertise in teaching with technology.

-A group of faculty representing all of the UMB Schools have been meeting monthly to share information and discuss strategies related to the use of technology in teaching.
-They are planning a day-long workshop in spring 2018 for the purpose of expanding interest and building faculty expertise in teaching with technology.
+A group of faculty representing all of the UMB schools has been meeting monthly to share information and discuss strategies related to the use of technology in teaching.
+The group is planning a daylong workshop in spring 2018 for the purpose of expanding interest and building faculty expertise in teaching with technology.
 Presentations and discussions of effective methods for teaching online courses/classes would be included in the workshop program.

 Enhanced Financial Decision-Making and Reporting

-Upgrade the UMB financial system to a more contemporary solution in order to streamline financial processes, increase efficiency and usability, and provide enhanced reporting.
+Upgrade the UMB financial system to a more contemporary solution to streamline financial processes, increase efficiency and usability, and provide enhanced reporting.

 There was an extensive review of acceptable products (an RFP was developed and responses were received from two vendors).
-Ratings of the written responses that were submitted by the two vendors were completed in December, 2016.
-Vendor demonstrations were held in January, 2017.
-The Oracle SaaS financial system was selected and a recommendation for purchasing this product was made to the USM Board of Regents.
-A presentation was made to the BOR Finance Committee, who approved the recommendation and submitted it to the full BOR.
-Both the USM BOR and the State of Maryland Board of Public Works voted to approve the purchase of the Oracle SaaS financial system.
-The contract was signed in June, 2017.
+Ratings of the written responses that were submitted by the two vendors were completed in December 2016.
+Vendor demonstrations were held in January 2017.
+The Oracle SaaS financial system was selected and a recommendation for purchasing this product was made to the University System of Maryland (USM) Board of Regents.
+A presentation was made to the board's finance committee, which approved the recommendation and submitted it to the full board.
+The USM Board of Regents and the State of Maryland Board of Public Works voted to approve the purchase of the Oracle SaaS financial system.
+The contract was signed in June 2017.
 The project implementation is starting in earnest in July 2017.